 4) Merchants Will be More Ruthless About Who They Use as Affiliate Partners

-Merchants who use affiliate marketing usually make at least 80% of their affiliate revenues from less than 20% of their affiliate partners.
+Merchants who use affiliate marketing as their primary focus for making money online usually make at least 80% of their affiliate revenues from less than 20% of their affiliate partners.

 However in the past they have spent a lot of their time persuading their less active partners to sell more.
 This is changing.